jacobgorm/mindcastle.io/README.md

 that company's ground-breaking micro-virtualization security technology, and has (anecdotally) been used to launch more VMs than Amazon AWS.
-Today, development is sponsored by Vertigo.ai, and the main developer is Jacob Gorm Hansen, who also led the work at Bromium.
+Today, development is sponsored by Vertigo.ai, and the main developer is Jacob Gorm Hansen, who also led the work at Bromium (which is now part of HP.)

 ## Building